ypodo/taskfile/README.md

 To use it, just commit your code to the repository.
 The workflows are triggered on push to the main branch and on pull requests.

-## Differences from Dagger-based tmake
+## Differences from Dagger-based Implementation

 While the functionality is mostly the same, there are a few differences: